timhagan/Coursera-Getting-and-Cleaning-Data/README.md

 The script is saved in this repository as run_analysis.R, which will merge the test and training sets together.
 Be aware that:

-1. the UCI HAR Dataset must be extracted
+1. The UCI HAR Dataset must be extracted
-2. the UCI HAR Dataset must be availble in a directory called "UCI HAR Dataset" (set your working directory to this)
+2. Working directory must be set to the extracted "UCI HAR Dataset" folder

 The script will create a tidy data set containing the means of all the columns per test subject and per activity.
 This tidy dataset will be written to a tab-delimited file called tidy.txt, which can also be found in this repository.